How To Maximize Your Traffic With A Balanced Marketing Mix [Actionable Guide]

 If you already have an extensive network of contacts, you can ask those people to promote your business.
 For more guidance on this strategy, check out my article Y.

 However, networking is not like paying for ads.
-It would be best if you were mindful about asking for too many favours from your contacts.
+It would be best to be mindful about asking for too many favours from your contacts.

-In investing, it is common practice to have a variety of assets to meet your goals.
-A person who is going retire in the next two years might take a conservative approach (e.g., 75% bonds).
+It is common practice in investing to have a variety of assets to meet one’s goals.
+A person retiring in the next two years might take a conservative approach (e.g., 75% bonds).

 In contrast, a younger person might put 80% of their assets in stocks to maximize growth because they can tolerate a higher level of risk.